 Enterprise and business architecture STPL

-Aligning an organisation's technology strategy with its business mission, strategy, and processes and documenting this using architectural models.
+Aligning an organisation's technology strategy with its business mission, strategy and processes and documenting this using architectural models.

-Moving to SFIA 9
+Updates for SFIA 9

-• Previous SFIA assessments are not impacted by this change
+- Previous SFIA assessments or skills mapping are not impacted by this change.

 Guidance notes